Section 1386 of SPAN2

 Elementary Spanish-Part 2 -- : Aug 30 - Dec 08 2022

-Mandatory Availability for Zoom meetings: The instructor will schedule at least, an hour-long live Zoom meeting within the days/times listed above.
-Students are expected to make themselves available online with a functioning Internet, mic, and/or camera for the duration of the live session.
+This section is a late-start section.
+Mandatory Availability for Zoom Meetings: The instructor will schedule at least, an hour-long live Zoom meeting within the days/times listed.
+Students are expected to make themselves available online with a functioning internet, mic, and camera for the duration of the live session.
 More details will be provided in the syllabus distributed by the instructor.

 MA, Spanish Language and Cultures, University of Salamanca, Spain